Regiment: Canadian Army

+Administrative infantry regiments are composed of one or more battalions.
+When a regiment has only one battalion, the battalion may have exactly the same name as the regiment.
+For example, The North Saskatchewan Regiment is the only battalion in the administrative regiment of the same name.
+When there is more than one battalion, they are distinguished by numbers, subsidiary titles or both.

 Indian Army

 Upon its inception, the Indian Army inherited the British Army's organisational structure, which is still maintained today.
 Therefore, like its predecessor, an Indian infantry regiment's responsibility is not to undertake field operations but to provide battalions and well-trained personnel to the field formations.
 As such, it is common to find battalions of the same regiment spread across several brigades, divisions, corps, commands, and even theatres.
 Like its British and Commonwealth counterparts, troops enlisted within the regiment are immensely loyal, take great pride in the regiment to which they are assigned, and generally spend their entire career within the regiment.

 Most Indian Army infantry regiments recruit based on certain selection criteria, such as region (for example, the Assam Regiment), caste/community (Jat Regiment), or religion (Sikh Regiment).
 Most regiments continue the heritage of regiments raised under the British Raj, but some have been raised after independence, some of which have specialised in border defence, in particular the Ladakh Scouts, the Arunachal Scouts, and the Sikkim Scouts.

 Over the years there have been fears that troops' allegiance lay more with their regiments and the regions/castes/communities/religions from which they were recruited, as opposed to the Indian union as a whole.
 Thus some "all India" or "all class" regiments have been created, which recruit troops from all over India, regardless of region, caste, community, or religion: such as the Brigade of the Guards (which later converted to the mechanised infantry profile) and the Parachute Regiment.

 The Indian Army has many regiments, majority of them infantry, with single-battalion cavalry and artillery regiments.
 These are a legacy of the British Indian army during the years when the British ruled India before 15 August 1947.
 Each infantry regiment may have one or more battalions, while cavalry, armour and artillery regiments are single-battalion formations.
 There are regimental headquarters (called as a centre) for each regiment.

 Each regiment of infantry is commanded by a colonel and assisted by a lieutenant colonel.